snkutlu/firewall/README.md

 - `rules`: This is used internally for firewall_rule resources to append their rules.
 You should NOT touch this value unless you plan to supply an entire firewall ruleset at once, and skip using firewall_rule resources.
 - `disabled_zone` (firewalld only): The zone to set on firewalld when the firewall should be disabled.
 Can be any string in symbol form, e.g. :public, :drop, etc. Defaults to `:public.`
 - `enabled_zone` (firewalld only): The zone to set on firewalld when the firewall should be enabled.
 Can be any string in symbol form, e.g. :public, :drop, etc. Defaults to `:drop.`
+- `keep_existing_rules` (Windows Firewall only): If set to false, existing (not-desired / not-defined) rules will be deleted from Windows firewall ruleset.
+Defaults to true.

 #### Examples